JordanTranchina/MyFirstTest/README.md

-# My First Android App using Android Studio
+# My First Android App

 This is the first test of building an app with Android Studio